exscape/Celeste-FewerVisualDistractions/README.md

 * Hide various other effects:
   - Waterfalls
   - Tentacles -- the purple-ish veil that hides half the screen in parts of chapter 6
+  - Heat distortion in Core (also see the "Heat Wave" backdrop which can be toggled separately)

 **Every setting is configurable**, so it's up to you how to use the mod.